 Transfer the pan to the stove and heat on medium.
 As the strawberries start to soften, crush them using a fork.

-Continue to cook the strawberries over a medium heat, stirring occasionally and lightly crushing them with the fork.
+Continue to cook the strawberries over medium heat, stirring occasionally and lightly crushing them with the fork.

 Once it reaches a jam-like consistency, remove the pan from the heat.
 Leave to cool for a few minutes.

-Once cooled slightly, transfer the strawberries to a heat proof bowl, and place the bowl in an ice bath to speed up the chilling process.
+Once cooled slightly, transfer the strawberries to a heat-proof bowl, and place the bowl in an ice bath to speed up the chilling process.

 If you’re preparing in advance, simply store the cooled strawberry pureé in the fridge until serving time.